raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 </select>
 ```

-Contains condition *for Exchange server* doesn't support the **"%"** symbol - condition evaluates to true if

-the supplied constant value is contained in the property text value.
+Contains condition *for Exchange server* doesn't support the **"%"** symbol - condition evaluates to true if the supplied constant value is contained in the property text value.
 Search is *case insensitive*.

-*Example:*

-The following script returns all contacts, which first name starts with "J" and mobile phone number containing "5544".
+The following script snippet returns all contacts, which first name starts with "J" and mobile phone number containing "5544".
 ```
 <select from="exchange" entity="contact" var="contacts">
     <where>